15 Professional Email Subject Line Ideas

 6 Tips to Optimize Your Professional Email Subject Lines

-Chances are, you’re not going to get it perfectly right the first time, so the next section of this article will focus on how you can optimize your professional email subject lines for your specific audience.
+Chances are, you’re not going to get it ideally right the first time, so the next section of this article will focus on how you can optimize your professional email subject lines for your specific audience.

 1. A/B Testing

 Although all of your email recipients will have one thing in common – they’ve subscribed to your marketing updates, blog posts, or other content – they’re also likely to have a lot of differences.
 Never assume that one email will work for your entire email list.
-With A/B testing, you can send tweaked versions of your mailings to different segments of your email list, using the resulting analytics to tweak some more and create email subject lines that work fantastically.
-For example, you may find that some of your email subscribers respond well to a conversational tone, while others prefer you to be more formal.
+With A/B testing, you can send tweaked versions of your mailings to different segments of your email list, using the resulting analytics to tweak some more and create subject email lines that work seriously.
+For example, you may find that some of your email subscribers respond well to a conversational tone while others prefer you to be more formal.

 Automation splits involve sending two different versions to a specific segment of your email list and using those results to inform how you communicate the information to the rest of your subscribers.
 This method allows you to try out a range of metrics as you test various versions.